rdavidhall3/r-pharma-js-toolchain-2022/workshop/exercise_1/exercise_1.md

 ## Step 8: Connect R and JavaScript code

+0. OPTIONAL: If you did not complete the previous code sections, run the following commands in the **TERMINAL** to bring you codebase up to date:

+		git checkout -f step_8

 1. In **RStudio** open **./srcjs/superselect.jsx**.

 2. Replace the existing code in **superselect.jsx** with the following: